Estimated reading time: 4 minutes

-People may challenge your thinking, and there’s always a chance their ideas are better than yours are.
+People may challenge your thinking, and there’s always a chance their ideas are better than yours.
 You may find that the individuals with some of the best ideas are lower on the ladder, but you need to recognize that their position doesn’t necessarily reflect their capabilities.
 Don’t be quick to write off opposing ideas.
 Consider them first.

 Entertain notions that are contrary to the common way of doing things.
 Speak up for the minority, and give them an opportunity to show what they can do.
-You may be surprised what you find.
+You may be surprised by what you find.

 5. Keeping Your Feet Planted Firmly